mathhulk/advancedbans/README.md

 Consider translating AdvancedBan Panel into a language you are fluent in.
 Create a pull request and I will merge the language into the master branch.

 ## Themes
 Like translating AdvancedBan Panel, theming AdvancedBan Panel is also simple.
 However, AdvancedBan Panel will always load the core files for Bootstrap and will follow a Bootstrap HTML structure.
-Themes are stored in `include\themes` and the following is an example of the file structure for a theme.
+Themes are stored in `static\themes` and the following is an example of the file structure for a theme.
 ```
 themes /
 | - cerulean